 - Turn the power back on and check if it works.

 Don’t use the disposal as a trash can.
-Mostly we put anything and everything related to food down the drain.
+Mostly we put anything and everything related to food down the drains.
 Some things must not go down there:

 - Fibrous foods, like celery, asparagus, or sprouts